 One thing to note about private loans is that they often have fewer benefits for students than federal loans, which usually have lower interest rates and the possibility for student loan forgiveness down the line.

 So, if you have to go down the path of taking out loans, which is totally normal, consider federal loans before private.
+If you have already taken out loans and are looking to trim your payments, you may want to conserve a private student loan consolidation.

 Although it is not considered an actual method of paying for school, another strategy that is becoming increasingly popular (especially amid this pandemic) is students enrolling in community college for a year or two and later on transferring to a four-year college or university.